samyukthasudhakar/next-stop/README.md

-# moive-recommender
+# Next-Stop ⛺
-Created with CodeSandbox
+A ReactJS application that provides you with recommendation of places to visit based on the category chosen.